horstjens/schwarzweiss/readme.txt

 schwarzweiss is a German word maening "blackwhite".
 The schwarzweiss game is written in python (2.6) and pygame (1.9.1) and tested on Linux (Ubuntu 10.10).

+=== installation ===

+install python2.6 from http://www.python.org for your Operation System.
+You can try out newer version of python at your own risk.

+install pygame1.9.1 for python 2.x from http://www.pygame.org for your Operation System.
+You can try out newer version of pygame at your own risk.

+start the game by typing

+python schwarzweiss.py

+or by launching it with another mehtod (double-clicking etc.)

 === about ===

 In the 2-player game "schwarzweiss", each player control a tank (white tank on the left border, black tank on the right border) and can move the tank up / down as well as rotate the tank turret (using keys).